divyaduraisamy/Distributed-Inventory-Management-System/README.md

 # Distributed-Inventory-Management-System
+This project is for the coursework CS 443 - Distributed Object Programming

 The project involves three different scenarios , one fo the scenarios whose docker-compose is porvided is ,
   1. Customer places an order in a web application , providing details of his address and his/her requirement.
      GeoLocation API of google is used to fix the latitude and longitude of the address and request is sent to another container